TintypeMolly/ReactBoilerplate/README.md

 npm run eslint -- . --fix         # fix at the same time
 ```

-You can edit eslint config on `.eslintrc.json`.
+You can edit the eslint config on `.eslintrc.json`.

 ## TODOs

 1. Build a fine redux example
 2. Design a sample homepage
-3. Add test framework
+3. Add a test framework